awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 ## Limits in Amazon RDS<a name="RDS_Limits.Limits"></a>

-Each AWS account has limits, per region, on the number of Amazon RDS resources that can be created\.
-Once a limit for a resource has been reached, additional calls to create that resource will fail with an exception\.
+Each AWS account has limits, for each AWS Region, on the number of Amazon RDS resources that can be created\.
+Once a limit for a resource has been reached, additional calls to create that resource fail with an exception\.

 The following table lists the resources and their limits per region\.